2012 FJ Cruiser New Car Test Drive

-Stand-alone options include 17-inch alloy wheels ($650), the rear differential lock ($340), running boards ($345), and daytime running lights ($40).
-Customers can also choose from a catalog of dealer-installed accessories, including: Auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat and all-weather or carpeted floor mats.
+Stand-alone options include 17-inch alloy wheels ($579), the rear differential lock ($340), and running boards ($345).
+Customers can also choose from a catalog of dealer-installed accessories, including: auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat and all-weather or carpeted floor mats.

 Safety features include Toyota's STAR Safety System that combines Vehicle Skid Control to help the truck go where the driver steers, even on a slippery surface; traction control to reduce wheel slip and thus enhance traction; and anti-lock brakes with electronic brake-force distribution and brake assist.
 Side-curtain and front-seat side-impact airbags are also standard, along with dual-stage airbags up front.
 So is a tire pressure monitor.

 - Most and least efficient car companies